omargallob/mbition-devops-challenge/README.md

 ### On grafana/prometheus

-- I will be using the the chart kube-prometheus-stack from prometheus's helm charts.
+  I will be using  the chart kube-prometheus-stack from prometheus's helm charts.
 Its a collection of Kubernetes manifests,  dashboards, and  combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.

 ## 2. Getting up and running